Non-Opioid Strategies For Chronic Pain Overview

-One of the toughest challenges for health care professionals and their patients is effectively treating chronic pain.
+One of the toughest challenges for healthcare professionals and their patients is effectively treating chronic pain.
 Millions of Americans experience pain daily, and often have difficulty getting relief.
 Chronic pain affects physical and mental health and functioning, and is conservatively estimated to cost $560 billion to $635 billion in personal and health system expenditures.
 For too long, an easy remedy was to offer opioids.
 This is one of many factors that have fueled the opioid crisis.
+Let’s look at some non-opioid strategies for chronic pain

 In 2016, the Centers for Disease Control and Prevention (CDC) released guidelines for prescribing opioids for chronic pain.
 Based predominantly on an AHRQ evidence review, the CDC recommended that clinicians consider the full range of therapeutic options for treating chronic pain, including non-drug treatments like exercise, acupuncture, yoga, and massage before initiating opioid therapy.